lawrence-carbon/cli-nlp/README.md

-# CLI-NLP: Natural Language to Shell Command Converter
+# LZY: Natural Language to Shell Command Converter

 A command-line utility that converts natural language requests into shell commands using OpenAI's API.